5-MeO-DiPT: Pharmacokinetics

 The pharmacokinetics and metabolism of 5-MeO-DiPT have been studied.

 Chemistry

 Properties

 The log P of 5-MeO-DiPT is 3.68.

 Synthesis

 The chemical synthesis of 5-MeO-DiPT has been described.

 Analogues

-Analogues of 5-MeO-DiPT include diisopropyltryptamine (DiPT), 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), 4-MeO-DiPT, 5-HO-DiPT, 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DALT, 5-MeO-MiPT, 5-MeO-EiPT, 5-MeO-PiPT, 5-MeO-iPALT (ASR-3001), and 5-MeO-DiBF, among others.
+Analogues of 5-MeO-DiPT include diisopropyltryptamine (DiPT), 4-HO-DiPT (iprocin), 4-AcO-DiPT (ipracetin), 4-MeO-DiPT, 5-HO-DiPT, 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DALT, 5-MeO-MiPT, 5-MeO-MsBT, 5-MeO-EiPT, 5-MeO-PiPT, 5-MeO-iPALT (ASR-3001), and 5-MeO-DiBF (1-oxa-5-MeO-DiPT), among others.
+Another analogue, 5,6-dimethoxy-DiPT (5,6-DiMeO-DiPT or 5,6-MeO-DiPT), has also been described.

 Positional isomers

 4-MeO-DiPT, 6-MeO-DiPT, and 7-MeO-DiPT are known positional isomers of 5-MeO-DiPT.
 6-MeO-DiPT and 7-MeO-DiPT have been described by Alexander Shulgin as being inactive at doses of up to 50 mg and 70 mg orally, respectively, whereas 4-MeO-DiPT was not assessed.

 History

 5-MeO-DiPT was discovered in the 1970s and was first described by Alexander Shulgin and Michael Carter in 1980.
 Shulgin tested it and discovered its effects starting in 1975.
 The drug started to be encountered as a novel recreational and designer drug in 1999.
 5-MeO-DiPT became a temporarily controlled substance in the United States in 2003 and a permanently controlled substance in 2004.
 The recreational use of 5-MeO-DiPT appears to have declined over time and its use is described as being not very prevalent.